AyushSantoki1406/invoice/replit.md

 - Better typography with bold fonts for headers and company name
 - Removed formatting issues that caused extra characters in amounts

+### Document Type System & Bank Details Conditional Display
+- Added document type selector with "Invoice" and "Estimate" options
+- Implemented conditional display of bank details (only shown for invoices, not estimates)
+- Updated form, preview, and PDF generation to respect document type requirements
+- Added bank account holder name field to payment details section
+- Created separate home page with navigation to both invoice and estimate creators
+- Enhanced user experience with appropriate labels and functionality based on document type

 ## System Architecture

 ### Frontend Architecture